 Key components of multi agent systems

-The key components of multi agent systems include agents, environment, interactions, and communication.
-Let’s look at them one by one.Â
+The key components of multi agent systems include agents, the environment, interactions, and communication.
+Together, these elements explain how multi agent systems work in practice.

 Communication

-Effective coordination ensures the system remains efficient and scalable as the number of agents grows.Â
+Effective coordination ensures the system remains efficient and scalable as the number of agents grows.

 That's where MAS really shines, in those interconnected tasks.
-Let’s look at some applications of multi agent systems.Â
+Let’s look at some applications of multi agent systems.

 Supply chain management